Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Simulation Results

-Complementing the assessment in terms of sum-rate performance, Figure \ref{fig:cdf} further shows the \ac{CDF} of the sum-rate performance of the proposed \ac{BD-RIS} scattering matrix design, alongside the \ac{SotA} method \cite{YahyaOJCS2024} for all considered architectures, $i.e.$, single-, group- with group sizes of 2 and 4, and fully-connected.
+{In particular, the interference nulling SM design with uniform PA \cite{YahyaOJCS2024} and the joint scattering and beamforming matrix design based on the \ac{pp-ADMM} framework \cite{ZheyuArxiv2024}, are outperformed with all group architectures, under Rayleigh fading conditions with $K_f = -\infty$\,dB and for a small number of users and \ac{TX} antennas at the \ac{BS}, i.e., $K = 2$ and $N = 2$.} Complementing the assessment in terms of sum-rate performance, Figure \ref{fig:cdf} further shows the \ac{CDF} of the sum-rate performance of the proposed \ac{BD-RIS} scattering matrix design, alongside the \ac{SotA} methods \cite{YahyaOJCS2024,ZheyuArxiv2024} for all considered architectures, $i.e.$, single-, group- with group sizes of 2 and 4, and fully-connected.

-The results show that, for architectures of comparable complexity, the proposed scattering matrix design consistently outperforms the \ac{SotA} design.
-Additionally, it is observed that the single-connected architecture using the proposed method achieves performance comparable to the group-connected architecture with a groups size of 2, which has an order of magnitude higher complexity in this scenario.
+{More specifically, the group-connected architecture with group size 4, when using the proposed method, clearly outperforms the considered \ac{SotA} designs with the same architecture.
+The fully-connected architecture with the proposed method achieves, on average, slightly better performance than \cite{ZheyuArxiv2024}.
+Architectures with lower complexity, namely the single-connected architecture and the group-connected architecture with group size 2, achieve slightly lower performance than \cite{ZheyuArxiv2024}; however, all proposed architectures still outperform the \ac{SotA} interference nulling design in \cite{YahyaOJCS2024}.}

-Next, Figure \ref{fig:SM_BF} presents a comparison of the sum-rate performance of the proposed scattering matrix with different beamforming schemes, namely uniform power allocation ``UP", \ac{FP}-based beamforming ``BF" and power allocation ``PA" \cite{SandovalA2023}, against the \ac{SotA} scattering matrix with ``UP" \cite{YahyaOJCS2024}.
-It is observed that the use of the \ac{FP}-based \ac{TX} beamformer further improves the sum-rate performance.
-In particular, the sum-rate achieved by the proposed single-connected architecture in combination with the \ac{SotA} \ac{FP}-based beamforming ``BF" matrix \cite{SandovalA2023} is emphasized.
+Next, Figure \ref{fig:SM_BF} presents a comparison of the sum-rate performance of the proposed scattering matrix ``SM'', {in combination with either uniform power allocation ``PA'', or a fixed MMSE-based beamformer ``BF'', against the corresponding \ac{SotA} schemes, namely the interference nulling SM design with uniform PA \cite{YahyaOJCS2024} and the joint scattering and beamforming matrix design based on the \ac{pp-ADMM} framework \cite{ZheyuArxiv2024}.

+The comparison is conducted across all considered architectures under Ricean fading conditions with $K_f = 2$\,dB, and for a small number of users and \ac{TX} antennas at the \ac{BS}, specifically $K = 2$ and $N = 2$, highlighting the robustness of the proposed method across different fading conditions.} {We remark that notable performance gains are particularly observed for the group-connected architecture, with group size 2, where the proposed method outperforms both \ac{SotA} methods, even those with a higher connectivity, by an order of 2, in the high transmit power regime.}